rmarshasatx/NfWebCrypto/README.md

 ================================

-Netflix WebCrypto is a polyfill of the [W3C Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/), 22 April 2013 Editor's Draft, as a native Chrome PPAPI (Pepper) plugin.
+Netflix WebCrypto is a polyfill of the [W3C Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/), 22 April 2013 Editor's Draft, as a native Chrome PPAPI plugin.
 Unlike a javascript polyfill, the native implementation supports a stronger security model with no key material exposed to javascript.
 The goal is to make the Web Crypto Javascript API [freely available](http://www.apache.org/licenses/LICENSE-2.0) to web developers for experimentation and use prior to its implementation by browser vendors.